 So I jumped in temporarily.
 I went to all the sessions, edited beside Hanna, learned the ropes and overcame some of my own fears.
 Within just a few months, I decided that this was not only Hanna’s answer, it was my answer too.
 This was somewhere I could belong, something I was actually good at, a job that would enable me to be both a stay-at-home-mom and provider.
 I found hope.
 I told Hanna that I was all-in and I have not once ever looked back.
 This job is my dream come true.

-HANNA // And here we are, ten years later.
+HANNA // And here we are, a decade and some later.
 I remarried and now have seven kids in our mix-and-match family.
 Heidi and I have grown together and learned how to raise a business up from the roots.
 This artistry is so much more than photos for us.
 It’s a new day.
 It’s redemption.
 It’s God’s gift.
 It’s provision.
 It’s joy and passion.
 It saved our hearts and families.

 We are pretty much Lucy and Ethel.
 Two creative, hot-mess, life-loving, emotional, determined, scatterbrained women.
 We belong together.
 We always have.
 A sister-team was inevitable.
 Never in a million years did we guess that one day, decades later, we would still be side-by-side, best friends, doing what we loved when we were once just kids playing in the mountains.
 Life is art, through and through.
 And beauty comes from ashes.